Pennsylvania State Court

 This charity money has been used in various ways.
 When disasters happen in the United States and around the world, we are able to immediately send a contribution to the National office from the State Court, ie: Hurricane Katrina; the tsunami and earthquakes in Haiti and Japan, etc.; a one time donation to a seminarian; supplement the money sent to the eight Bishops in December for their Pro Life programs; etc. Since membership has become so important in our future, expenses for the state team to travel across the Commonwealth to institute new courts or save failing courts is now accomplished with the help of this money.
 As future aid is needed, we will be in a position to help others.

-The Lucky Lottery Calendar is offered in the spring of each year and runs from June to the end of May.
 Each court in the state receives calendars to sell to their members, friends, family, or associates.
 We encourage each court to buy one for the court and for its chaplain.
 Any interested person, Catholic or not, is welcome to purchase a calendar.

 Contact your local court or the State Regent for a calendar.
 The cost is still $25.00, the payout is on the first drawn evening three digit PA State lottery number.
 Winners receive $30.00 Monday through Friday, $40.00 on Saturday, $60.00 on Sunday plus there is a $100.00 winner each month on designated days such as Father's Day, Assumption of Our Lady, Thanksgiving, Christmas, Easter, Mother's Day, etc. Payouts are made twice a month.
 You can check www.palottery.state.pa.us/ to see if your number has won.

-Spiritual Intentions
+Spiritual Mass Intentions

 Donations received from these intentions, will be sent to the North American College in Rome, to help our seminarians studying there.
 You may send any donation amount you wish, with a check made payable to Catholic Daughters of the Americas.
 A personal check will be accepted for these spiritual intentions.
-The spiritual intention form and your check or money order, or any questions you may have, should be directed to our: Second Vice State Regent.

 Ten-Week Raffle

-Winners: Ten Week Winners
+Winners: Ten Week Winners Updated February 1, 2024

 In 2010, at the suggestion of Anne Nelson, then National Regent Elect and our National Supervisor, our ten-week raffle began.
 At that time, its purpose was to fund our State Court's 100th Anniversary celebration in 2011.